Previously, we looked through all the Old Testament for

-Alternatively, if you require an example with fire, why not use the Baal prophets that were
+Alternatively, if you require an example with fire, why not use Elijah’s offering which was also

-consumed (which again, uses a Greek word that actually can imply annihilation)?
+consumed (again, using a Greek word that actually can imply annihilation)?
 When reading it in a historical context it is very clear now why he chose this example and would use

 aionios to describe this fire as well.

-I think it's also worth pointing out the majority of references to Hell in the NT are made by Christ himself, and I think it'd be blasphemous to think He is somehow assimilating Greek theology into his teaching.
+I think it’s also worth pointing out the majority of references to Hell in the NT are made by Christ himself, and I think it’d be blasphemous to think He is somehow assimilating Greek theology into His own teaching.